GanaevaDR/Capsella_pangenome/README.md

 - merges files with average gene breadth per sample into a single table
 - plots average gene breadth distribution subgenome-wise
 - filters genes with average breadth 0 and 1
-- provides intersection of genes with average breadth 0 and 1 in samples and draws Venn diagrams
+- provides intersection of genes with average breadth 0 and 1 in samples and draws UpSet diagrams
 - filters 1/0 fraction (one gene from the orthopair is present)

 ## 5. Analysis of nucleotide variants in core genes of _Capsella bursa-pastoris_